kungchinglin/erdos_bootcamp_2021/04_webapp/page_eda.md

 ![Different Types](../figures/box_plots_different_types.png)

-Even for meme-heavy subs, text-only posts still have a better potential of being more upvoted, which is surprising.
+Even for meme-heavy subs, text-only posts still have a better potential of being highly upvoted, which is surprising.

 ## By Authors